Dubuque school foundation seeks distinguished alumni award nominations

 The Foundation for Dubuque Public Schools seeks nominations for the 2020 Distinguished Hometown Alumni Award.

-The award recognizes graduates of the Dubuque Community School District who live in the Dubuque area and have “have made a significant impact in the community and public schools,” according to a press release.
+The award recognizes graduates of the Dubuque Community School District who live in the area and “have made a significant impact in the community and public schools,” according to a press release.

 The winner will be honored at the foundation’s Enhancing Excellence luncheon on March 31.